TTovi

 Frequently asked questions

-What literacy activities are appropriate for 5 year olds?
+What literacy activities work best for a 5 year old?

-How long should a 5 year old do literacy activities?
+How long will a 5 year old stay with a literacy activity?

 Two activities.
 Every morning.